 - If after taking the above steps your server is still unavailable, check whether your connection is blocked.
-Make sure that no firewall between the server and the client, is not blocking the communication for Plex.
-If you are using a VPN or proxy on your client, disable it and test again.
+Make sure that no firewall between the server and the client is not blocking the communication for Plex.
+If you are using a VPN or proxy to connect both ways, disable it and test again.

 You are trying to play a media file and the message “There was a problem playing this item” appears on the video player or the “Unavailable” box is shown on the media description.

 Or an error occurred trying to play “movie”.
 Error code: s1001 (Network).